channinghambric/channinghambric.github.io/_pages/portfolio.md

 <img src="/images/clusters.png" alt="Diagram" width="800" style="display: block; margin: 0 auto;">

- <h3 style="color: #6cab6c;">How do we model it?</h3>
- Once we have a set of fluency lists, we extract word meanings from cutting-edge distributional semantic models.
-We then use the python package <em>forager</em>, developed by Kumar et al. (2024) to divide each list into clusters and switches and run different optimal foraging models.
-Each of these models incorporates lexical cues, such as word frequency, semantic similarity, and phonological similarity, at different stages of the search process.
-We then examine how well each model predicted the data, taking into account differing model parameters.

  <div style="display: flex; align-items: flex-start;">
   <!-- Left side: header and paragraph -->
   <div style="flex: 1; padding-right: 20px;">